-There have been material changes to the reporting requirements of the Company and the Company files QRTs quarterly, with an additional QRT reported annually.
+The Company has provided Finansinspektionen, the supervisory authority responsible for the Company, with all required regulatory reports relating to the reporting period.
+The Company files QRTs quarterly, with an additional QRT reported annually.
 Within these reports the Company considers its solvency under SII standards and valuation methodologies.
 There is further information in the SFCR on how the valuation for solvency purposes varies from the valuation for accounting purposes.
 The Company continues to have adequate capital under the valuation for solvency purposes basis.

 The Company monitors capital adequacy as part of its continual capital management activities and currently exceeds the Company's risk based benchmark for meeting capital adequacy.
-In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA").
-The conclusion was not significantly different from prior self-assessments of the Company's capital completed (Forward Looking Assessment of Own Risk) and the Company continues to have adequate capital cover, even in the stress tested scenarios.
+In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA") which demonstrates that the Company has adequate capital cover.
 The greatest risk exposure is within underwriting and market risk.
 There is further information in the SFCR on how the Company manages these risks, and how the risks are mitigated against.